schultek/jaspr/packages/jaspr/README.md

 - **StatefulComponent**: A component that holds state and can trigger rebuilds using `setState()`.
 - **InheritedComponent**: A component that can notify its dependents when its state changes.

-In addition to these base components, there are all **HTML** components to use:
+In addition to these base components, there are also all **html** elements available as components:

 ```dart
 div([